 Thus, so long as $L_N/\mu_N \neq L_S/\mu_S$ , countries in autarky are on a divergent path.
-This result, that trade helps to sustain a stable income distribution through changes in relative prices, was first emphasized by Acemoglu and Ventura (2002) in a model of growth through capital accumulation.
-Our analysis extends their finding to a model with technological change.
+This result, that trade helps to sustain a stable income distribution through changes in relative prices,

 A second interesting result concerns the effect of population size on income differences.
-While (39) shows that small countries tend to be richer because they enjoy high export prices, equation (41) suggests the effect of country size to be more complex once technology is endogenous.
-The new mechanism at work is that larger markets attract more innovation (see equation 40).
-When $\epsilon > 2$ , the market size effect dominates the adverse relative price effect, so that larger countries are now wealthier.
+Whereas Equation 39 shows that small countries tend to be richer because they enjoy high export prices, Equation 41 suggests that the effect of country size is more complex once technology is endogenous.
+The new mechanism at work is that larger markets attract more innovation (see Equation 40).
+When $\varepsilon > 2$ , the market size effect dominates the adverse relative price effect, so that larger countries are now wealthier.
 This finding has important implications for the impact of migration on income differences.
-To see this, assume that workers move towards the country with higher wages, but that mobility is imperfect, so that some workers are always left in both nations.
+To see this, assume that workers move toward the country with higher wages, but that mobility is imperfect, so that some workers are always left in both nations.
 For example, this could be the case if workers have heterogeneous mobility costs.
-In this scenario, the effect of migration depends crucially on the value of $\epsilon$ .
-If $\epsilon < 2$ , migration is an equalizing force: workers move to the country where they are scarce and this tends to reduce wage differentials.
-On the contrary, if $\epsilon > 2$ , the endogenous reaction of technology implies that migration increases the relative wage of the recipient country.
+In this scenario, the effect of migration depends crucially on the value of $\varepsilon$ .
+If $\varepsilon < 2$ , migration is an equalizing force: Workers move to the country where they are scarce, which tends to reduce wage differentials.
+On the contrary, if $\varepsilon > 2$ , the endogenous reaction of technology implies that migration increases the relative wage of the recipient country.
 It follows that workers move to the country where they are abundant.
-In this case, migration is an unequalizing force that can make a symmetric equilibrium unstable and give rise to multiple equilibria: as workers move to one country, the local wage increases and this attract further workers.
-Models of this type, emphasizing how globalization can generate a cumulative process of uneven development have been proposed, among others, by Matsuyama (1995) and 2004) and Krugman and Venables (1995).
+In this case, migration is an unequalizing force that can make a symmetric equilibrium unstable and give rise to multiple equilibria: As workers move to one country, the local wage increases, thereby attracting more workers.
+Matsuyama (1995, 2004), Krugman & Venables (1995), and others have proposed models of this type, which emphasize how globalization can generate a cumulative process of uneven development.